-Chemistry in Groningen is the home of 2016 Nobel Prize winner Ben Feringa, who has won the Nobel Prize in Chemistry for his research on a light-driven rotary molecular motor.
+Chemistry in Groningen is the home of the recipient of 2016 Nobel Prize in Chemistry, Ben Feringa, for his research in light-driven rotary molecular motors.

 How can I make a flexible solar cell out of organic molecules?
-Can I build a car engine on a molecular level?
-Can I synthesize life?
+Can I build an engine at the molecular level?
+Can I synthesize life-like artificial systems?
 Can I cure tuberculosis?
-You will encounter such questions in the Master's degree programme in Chemistry at the University of Groningen.
+You will encounter such questions and many more in the Master's degree programme in Chemistry at the University of Groningen.

 › Advanced Materials

-Focus of this specialization lies the chemistry of functional materials, including aspects like material synthesis and self-assembly, supramolecular chemistry, structural characterization techniques and functional properties.
+Focus of this specialization lies the chemistry of functional materials, including aspects like material synthesis and self-assembly, supramolecular chemistry, polymer chemistry, structural characterization techniques and functional properties.

 › Catalysis and Green Chemistry